 The medial and lateral retinacula (singular=retinaculum) help to stabilise the patella

-Lateral lengthening or release is a name of an operating technique where the outer ligament for the kneecap - which has two layers - is lengthened by the technique you see below, splitting both layers but in different places so that the final result is a lengthening.
+Lateral lengthening or release is a name of an operating technique.
+Here the outer ligament for the kneecap - which has two layers - is lengthened.
+You see the technique below, first is both layers splitted.
+Then they are cut in different places, so that the final result is a lengthening.

 Anterior knee pain can in some cases be helped by unloading the patellofemoral joint via the procedure of transposition of the tibial tubercle (TTT), either medially (Elmslie Trillat osteotomy) or anteriorly (Fulkerson osteotomy) - again depending on the MRI findings.
 If the tibial tubercle is externally rotated, it can be a good idea to have this corrected.

-In some patient anterior knee pain is caused by a high riding kneecap (patella alta) and this can also be corrected by doing a distalisation of the tibial tubercle, ,that is moving it downwards.
+Relative often anterior knee pain is caused by a high riding kneecap (patella alta).
+This can be corrected by doing a distalisation of the tibial tubercle, ,that is moving it downwards.